 “Before the Dojo, I felt like I was good, but there was something missing that great coaches have.
 Honestly, there were a bunch of times when I considered hanging it up before the Dojo started.
 After completing the Dojo (and most importantly, a month to integrate everything), I feel like I’m playing fucking light years above where I was playing.
 Oh, and January has been my best month ever as a coach.” – Mike Harris

 Practicing The Art Of Deep Coaching

-The Samurai Coaching Dojo is a 3-month virtual incubator for coaches to practice and develop the art of deep coaching.
+The Samurai Coaching Dojo is a virtual incubator for coaches to practice and develop the art of deep coaching.

 We curate small groups based on level and growth interests for an intimate immersion made up of 6 coaches, healers, and practitioners devoted to mastering their craft.